serveradmin09/PSCertReqSignExportwSAN/README.md

 # PS Request Certificate PFX with SAN's and KEY - GUI

 Windows Certificate Management doesn't let you quickly create and export a certificate with several SAN's.
-There are some Powershell Modules, which make it easier and faster to get a certificate in a pfx-file, but I didn't has success to add SAN's in any of them.
-And here begins the nightmare.
+There are some Powershell Modules, which make it easier and faster to get a certificate / a PFX-file, but I didn't had success to add SAN's in any of them.
+And here began the nightmare.

 The only way was to create a request (CSR) containing the SAN's in the INF-file, submit it to the CA, and export it as PFX.
-Especially if you are PKI-admin of a big company and you have to manage hundreds of certificates.
-Some systems are not accepting PFX-Files.
-So you have to split the PFX file into private key and public certificate and upload them seperate.
+Alright, but some hosts are not accepting PFX-Files for import.
+So you have to split the PFX file to private key and public certificate and upload them seperately.

-It costs ages to do all this steps manually - so this was my motivation to create this script.
+It costs ages to do all this steps manually with the windows console- so this was my motivation to create this powershell script.

 The GUI is created using Windows Forms (.NET Framework) See the comments in the script for more details.

-Script must run on a computer which is part of a domain with a CA server.
+This script must run on a computer which is part of a domain with a CA server.
 Also make sure, you have sufficient permissions.

 Improvement ideas for future releases:

 -A file-picker for opensssl.exe
-  If OpenSSL for Windows is not installed in the setup-default directory, the user is able to manually browse and pick the openssl.exe.
+  If OpenSSL for Windows is not installed in the setup-default directory, users will be able to manually browse and pick the openssl.exe.

 -Auto-read certificate-templates from the CA server and list them in the drop-down menu.
   I didn't implement this, because I wanted to decide for myself which templates are shown.
 Maybe, someone has a better idea for that.

--More options for teh certificate request INF-part
+-More options for the certificate request INF-part
   For example: KeyLenght, ProviderName or HashAlgorithm TextFields for the user to adjust these settings.
 Maybe also to input manual OID's.

 -ErrorLog / detailed error messages